sitedata/checklyhq.com/site/content/docs/browser-checks/quickstart.md

 await browser.close()
  ```
+Note the following:

+- We use the `page.$eval()` method to grab the button element and get its innerText property.
+- We use a basic `assert` and a Chai.js `expect` statement to verify the text is correct.

 When an assertion fails, your check fails.
 Your check's result will show the log output for the error.
 Any configured
-alerting channels will be triggered alerting your team that something is up.
+alerting channels will be triggered, notifying your team that something is up.

 ![](/docs/images/browser-checks/failed_assertion.png)